joaolucasete/rust-by-example/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Rust by Example by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+ -->

+# Rust By Example

+In the process of being translated into Portuguese